Cholesterol. Get Your Fats Straight!

 Screening For Cholesterol: When Should It Happen?

-All experts agree that cholesterol levels should be measured in ALL people with a history of coronary heart disease (CHD) or vascular disease (VD).
-However, the issue of when to screen people WITHOUT symptomatic CHD or VD is somewhat contentious.
+All experts agree that cholesterol levels should be measured in ALL people with a history of cardiovascular disease or at high risk of cardiovascular disease.
+However, the issue of when to screen people WITHOUT symptomatic cardiovascular disease is somewhat contentious.

-The ACC/AHA Cardiovascular Risk Guidelines recommend all people aged 20 or older, with no previous diagnosis of cardiovascular disease (CVD), have their cholesterol levels checked every four to six years as part of a cardiovascular (CV) risk assessment.
+The AHA recommends all people aged 20 or older, with no previous diagnosis of cardiovascular disease have their cholesterol levels checked every four to six years as part of a cardiovascular (CV) risk assessment.

 Targeting Cholesterol: Treatment